Business Model and Development Strategies

 The board of Directors (the “Board”) is responsible for the leadership and control of the Company and oversees the Group’s businesses, strategic decisions and performances.
 The management is entrusted by the Board with the authority and responsibility for the day-to-day management of the Group.
 Major corporate matters that are specifically delegated by the Board to the management include the preparation of interim and annual reports and announcements for the Board’s approval before publishing, execution of business strategies and initiatives adopted by the Board, implementation of adequate systems of internal controls and risk management procedures, and compliance with relevant statutory and regulatory requirements, rules and regulations.
 It is the responsibility of the Board to determine the appropriate corporate governance practices applicable to the Company’s circumstances and to ensure processes and procedures are in place to achieve the Company’s corporate governance objectives.

-There were a couple of changes to the Company’s Board during the year and up to the date of the annual report.
-Mr. Lan Runing and Mrs. Ho Lam Lai Ping, Theresa were appointed as a Non-Executive Director and an Executive Director with effect from12 January 2015 and 30 October 2015, respectively.
-Ms. Xu Wenfang and Mr. Huang Zhenhai resigned as Non-Executive Directors with effect from 30 January 2015 and 27 January 2016, respectively.
+There were a couple of changes to the Company’s Board during the year and up to the date of 2016 Annual Report.
+Mr. Cai Yong was appointed as a Non-Executive Director with effect from 25 August 2016.
+Mr. Huang Zhenhai resigned as a Non-Executive Director with effect from 27 January 2016.

-As at the date of the annual report, the Board comprises four Executive Directors, being Mr. Huang Xiaofeng, Mr. Wen Yinheng, Mrs. Ho Lam Lai Ping, Theresa and Mr. Tsang Hon Nam, five Non-Executive Directors, being Mr. Wu Jianguo, Mr. Zhang Hui, Ms. Zhao Chunxiao, Mr. Lan Runing and Mr. Li Wai Keung, and five Independent Non-Executive Directors, being Dr. Chan Cho Chak, John, Dr. Li Kwok Po, David, Mr. Fung Daniel Richard, Dr. Cheng Mo Chi, Moses and Mr. Wu Ting Yuk, Anthony.
+As at the date of 2016 Annual Report, the Board comprises four Executive Directors, being Mr. Huang Xiaofeng, Mr. Wen Yinheng, Mrs. Ho Lam Lai Ping, Theresa and Mr. Tsang Hon Nam, six Non-Executive Directors, being Mr. Cai Yong, Mr. Wu Jianguo, Mr. Zhang Hui, Ms. Zhao Chunxiao, Mr. Lan Runing and Mr. Li Wai Keung, and five Independent Non-Executive Directors, being Dr. Chan Cho Chak, John, Dr. Li Kwok Po, David, Mr. Fung Daniel Richard, Dr. Cheng Mo Chi, Moses and Mr. Wu Ting Yuk, Anthony.

 During the year, the Non-Executive Directors (including the Independent Non-Executive Directors) provided the Company with a diverse range of expertise and a balance of skills, and brought independent judgements on issues pertinent to strategic direction, development, performance and risk management through their contribution at Board meetings and committee meetings.